Our Programs

 The Programs Committee welcomes the suggestion of topics or speakers for future Women’s Board events.

-Please note that as the Women’s Board supports intellectual inquiry across the University, all speakers must be affiliated with the University.
+Please note that as the Women’s Board supports intellectual inquiry across the University, all speakers must be University faculty.

 Future Topic or Speaker Suggestion Form